Examinations

 We are only obliged to keep your certificates for one year after which they will be securely destroyed.
 Replacements will only be available directly from the relevant awarding bodies at a cost as previously mentioned.

-A celebration event will be arranged towards the end of the year allowing students to come back together and collect certificates.
-The date of this event will be published on the school website and emailed to parents.
+A celebration event will be held on Thursday 20 November allowing students to come back together and collect certificates.
+Further details of the event will be published on the school website and emailed to parents nearer the time.

 If you are unable to attend the celebration evening, there are other ways to collect your certificates.
 Students remaining at Ralph Allen School will be issued with their certificates via their tutors.
-If students do not remain at Ralph Allen to attend sixth form, certificates will be made available for collection from the main school reception between 4 - 8 December 2023.
+If students do not remain at Ralph Allen to attend sixth form, certificates will be made available for collection from the main school reception for a limited period between 1 - 5 December 2025.

-A celebration event will be arranged late 2023/early 2024 allowing you to come back together and collect your certificates.
+A celebration event held on Wednesday 7 January 2026 allowing you to come back together and collect your certificates.
 The date of this event will be published on the school website and emailed to alumni.
-If you are unable to attend this event certificates will be made available for collection from the main school reception between 3 - 5 January 2024.
+If you are unable to attend this event certificates will be made available for collection from the main school reception for a limited period.

 There is limited availability to collect previous years certificates and this can be done by prior arrangement only.
 Certificates will not be available during examinations or results periods.
 You should either;